DaedalicEntertainment/qt-coding-conventions/README.md

 3.4. __DO__ use `#pragma once` in header files to protect against possible multiple inclusion.
 This also reduces the risk of copy & paste errors.

+3.5. __DO NOT__ rely on a header that is included indirectly by another header you include.

 ## 4. Classes & Structs